allen-liaoo/AIBot/src/main/java/CommandList.md

 - queue (q) - Show the playlist and what's coming next.
 - skip - Skip the song.
 - previous (pre) - Replay previous song.
+- move (mv) - Skip to play a song in queue.
 - nowplaying (np) - Get the information of the current playing song.
 - volume - Set the volume of the bot.
 - jump (jp) - Jump to a position of the song.